marvin-j97/walk-it/README.md

 }
 ```

-_excludeFolder_ should be preferred over filtering after walking because it will stop the recursive descent, thus increasing performance.
+_filterFolder_ should be preferred over filtering after walking because it will stop the recursive descent, thus increasing performance.

 #### Count files